qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 Extracts the portions of features from the input layer that overlap features in the intersection layer.

-Features in the intersection layer are assigned the attributes of the overlapping features from both the input and intersection layers
+Features in the intersection layer are assigned the attributes of the overlapping features from both the input and intersection layers.

 Attributes are not modified (see :ref:`warning <warning_difference>`).